cloudnativer/kube-install/docs/webssh0.7.md

 <br>

-## use the Web platform to SSH through.
+## Use the Web platform to SSH through.

 You can click the `Open SSH Channel of Host` button in the upper right corner to SSH through.